Ordered Patch Theory

 The OPT code length K_0 + K(y \mid \text{Filter}) = K_0 - \log \xi^{\text{Filter}}(y) contains a term that is not computable in the Turing sense (the halting problem prevents computing \xi exactly).
 In practice, OPT’s predictions must be approximated by a finite codec K_\theta — which is standard physics.
 This means that for predictive purposes, OPT reduces to the best computable codec available.
 The MDL advantage of OPT over SP is therefore a structural advantage (in the description of the selector rule) rather than an operational advantage in making novel predictions.

 This is not a flaw — it is the correct formal content of the preprint’s claim: “OPT shifts part of the explanatory burden from law-enumeration to law-selection.”
-The shift is real and formally quantified (\approx 1700 bits for the selector rule vs. \mathcal{M}_1), but it does not generate new predictive content over and above what the codec already provides.
+The shift is real as a structural correspondence — the rank-ordering K_0 \ll K(\mathcal{M}_1), with no quantitative bit figure claimed (see the §3 v3.6.10 caveat) — but it does not generate new predictive content over and above what the codec already provides.

 9.2 The Codec Identification Problem